Spiced Coffee Cake with Pumpkin Butter Swirl

 - Make Year-Round: Feel free to adapt this cake for all occasions and seasons.
 The spice balance in this cake is lovely year round.
 However, feel free to adjust them as desired or omit/swap out the pumpkin butter with another seasonal jam or filling.

-- Notes for Scaling: While I have not personally tested a scaled-down version of this recipe, I’m confident it could be halved and baked in an 8 x 8-inch (2 inch deep) square baking pan.
+- Notes for Scaling: While I have not personally tested a scaled-down version of this recipe, I’m confident it could be halved and baked in an 8 x 8-inch square baking dish (2 inch deep).
 You will need to adjust and watch the baking time carefully.

 This post is sponsored by Harry & David.
 Thank you for supporting brands I love and use in my kitchen.
 Check out more delicious healthy recipes and products at HarryandDavid.com!